jayspeidell/jayspeidell.github.io/_posts/2020-07-19-toxic-comments.md

 ---
 title: "Toxic Comment Classification - Natural Language Processing"
 excerpt: "I performed a detailed analysis of Wikipedia comments and built a model that classifies them as toxic or nontoxic.
 The final model is a support vector machine that uses a Naive Bayes feature weight transformer to improve performance.
 The data was obtained from Kaggle. "
+date: 2020-07-19
+permalink: /posts/toxic-comment-analysis/
+tags:
+  - data science
+---
+---
+title: "Toxic Comment Classification - Natural Language Processing"
+excerpt: "I performed a detailed analysis of Wikipedia comments and built a model that classifies them as toxic or nontoxic.
+The final model is a support vector machine that uses a Naive Bayes feature weight transformer to improve performance.
+The data was obtained from Kaggle. "
 collection: portfolio
 ---